Dynamics for holographic codes: The building blocks

 The edge $e_0$ is taken to be the geodesic joining the points with coordinates $0/1$ and $1/0$ in the upper half plane model.

-We will also encounter \emph{nonregular} tessellations with distinguished oriented edge: these are all built by applying a \emph{finite} sequence of \emph{Pachner moves} \cites{pachner_p.l._1991} to the standard tessellation.
+We will also encounter \emph{nonregular} tessellations with distinguished oriented edge.
+These are all built by applying a \emph{finite} sequence of \emph{Pachner moves} \cite{pachner_p.l._1991} to the standard tessellation.
 What a Pachner move means in the present context is this: we isolate an ideal quadrilateral formed by two ideal triangles in the tessellation, remove the geodesic joining the diametrically opposed vertices, and then add in a new geodesic between the other pair of opposite vertices.
-An example of such a tessellation is given here:
+An example of such a tessellation is shown in figure~\ref{fig:standarddyadicdoepachner}.

 As long as the diagonal geodesic is \emph{not} the distinguished oriented edge, such a Pachner move is its own inverse.
-In the case where the diagonal geodesic is the distinguished oriented edge when we apply the Pachner move, we use the orientation given by rotating the edge by $90\text{\degree}$.
-This means that it takes four such Pachner moves to return to the original tessellation:
+In the case where the diagonal geodesic is the distinguished oriented edge when we apply the Pachner move, we use the orientation given by rotating the edge by $90^{\circ}$.
+This means that it takes four such Pachner moves to return to the original tessellation (figure~\ref{fig:standarddyadicdoepachnerdoe}).

 We call by \emph{admissible} any tessellation $(\tau, e)$ with oriented edge that arises from the standard tessellation via a finite sequence of such Pachner flips.

 The main reason for introducing a distinguished oriented edge for a tessellation is that it gives us a mechanism to compare two tessellations without requiring the introduction of a cutoff (a concept we discuss in the next subsection).
 The way this works is as follows.
 Suppose that $(\tau, e)$ is an admissible tessellation with oriented edge; we will build a homeomorphism $f\colon S^1\to S^1$ of the boundary $S^1\cong\partial \mathbb{D}$ of the disk which produces this tessellation from the canonical Farey tessellation $(\tau_*,e_*)$.
 (After you see this construction you will be able to compose two such homeomorphisms to build a map between any two tessellations with oriented edge.)
 This works because all of the triangles in our tessellations are ideal; therefore they are unambiguously specified once we say where the boundary points are located.
 Any homeomorphism $f\colon S^1\to S^1$ produces a new (not necessarily admissible) tessellation $(f(\tau_*), f(e_*))$ with oriented edge.